Study on Parallel Justice in North Rhine-Westphalia

 Study on Parallel Justice in Baden-Württemberg

-Study by Mathias Rohe on behalf of the Ministry of Justice and for Europe Baden-Württemberg (2019)
+Study (in German) by Mathias Rohe on behalf of the Ministry of Justice and for Europe Baden-Württemberg (2019)

 The expert recommends that the rule of law must exert pressure – and at the same time promote prevention.

 More resources are urgently needed, such as more places in shelters.
 The study specifically recommends, among other things, rapid state reactions to criminal offences, for example through accelerated procedures.
 Similarly, the reference to private legal action, as can be done in the case of insults, for example, should only be made after careful examination of the individual case.
 In addition, assets acquired from criminal offences must be skimmed off more quickly and comprehensively.